codeaprendiz/learn_devops/coding-tasks/task-005-nodejs-mongo-k8s-helm-scale/README.md

-Use Secrets for passwords | Use secrets for passwords | Done Have declarative resource limits in pods | Define resource limits in pods | Done Use Helm to create template | Use helm charts for node and mongo | Done
+Use Secrets for passwords | Use secrets for passwords | Done Have declarative resource limits in pods | Define resource limits in pods | Done Use Helm to create template | Use helm charts for node and mongo | Done Use Load Balancer as Ingress | Use load balancer as ingress | Done Use Nginx/Treafik as Ingress if not Load Balancer |  | Security | Removing unnecessary binaries/permissions to improve container security is a huge plus. |

 [doc](https://www.digitalocean.com/community/tutorials/how-to-scale-a-node-js-application-with-mongodb-on-kubernetes-using-helm)